This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 The reality of Jon Schwartz’s “pro-reality” article

 Schwartz starts off with a quote from JFK to “prove” he wanted the CIA’s abolishment.
 The quote, for context was after the failed debacle, to unseat the newly communist Cuban government, known as the Bay of Pigs invasion in 1961.
 Kennedy said and I quote: “I wanted to splinter the CIA into a thousand pieces, and scatter it into the winds.”
-Now, that sounds like he would want to abolish it, and numerous people in conspiracy theory books from here to kingdom come have claimed this.
-This is totally inaccurate.
+Now, that sounds like he would want to abolish it, and numerous people come have claimed this as well.
 There is no record that he pushed for the abolishment of the CIA in his other two years in office.
 Secondly, JFK did NOT want to blame the entire agency for the Bay of Pigs invasion.
 Thirdly, JFK turned to Operation Mongoose not long after.
-As a reminder, Operation Mongoose was, like the Bay of Pigs Invasion, an imperialist destabilization effort aimed at communist Cuba, which I’ll mention a bit later in this article.
-Hence it easy to conclude that JFK was just mad about the Bay of Pigs invasion failing so miserably and hence was not serious about abolishing the CIA.
+As a reminder, Operation Mongoose was, like the Bay of Pigs Invasion, an imperialist destabilization effort aimed at Cuba.
+Hence it easy to conclude that JFK was just angry about the Bay of Pigs invasion failing so miserably and hence was not serious about abolishing the CIA.
 After all, JFK was ok with CIA operations for the rest of his time in office until his assassination, so to say he would want to eliminate them is laughable.

 We then move onto an article by Truman which Schwartz cites in which he apparently calls for the CIA’s abolishment.
 The quote from the article from Truman’s article, which cannot be accessed unless you have a subscription, which Schwartz uses as follows